raaftech/reveal/README.md

-# Reveal - Son of Session
+# reveal - a command-line instance-of container/vm/physical-system/service manager

 Reveal, a Scala-native re-implementation of Session, implementing new ideas related to dynamic namespacing.
 Yes, this needs more explanation.